drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/12.recurring/03.create-subscriptions/docs.md

 ![Create subscription](../images/02.create-subscription.png)

 There's one last step in the `onPlace()` method, but it's a *BIG* one: a call to the `ensureOrder` method provided by the `RecurringOrderManager` service.
-The RecurringOrderManager holds almost all of the module logic, so we'll see it used throughout the recurring commerce module.
+The RecurringOrderManager holds almost all of the module logic, so we'll see it used throughout the Commerce Recurring module.
 For now, we'll limit ourselves to just the `ensureOrder()` method (and the methods it calls.)

 ### RecurringOrderManager ensureOrder() method
 The Subscription entity is passed to the `ensureOrder` method as its only argument.
 First, the subscription's billing schedule plugin is used to generate the first billing period.
 (For more information on how this happens, review [Subscriptions overview](../01.subscriptions-overview/docs.md) as well as the `Fixed` and `Rolling` billing schedule plugin code.)